Program type:

 • Design/use assessment results to inform for improvement

-Many faculty members are recognized experts in their field, earning recognition from the American Counseling Association, Association for Counselor Education and Supervision, Texas Counseling Association and Chi Sigma Iota international honor society.
+Many of our faculty members are recognized experts in their field, earning recognition from the American Counseling Association, Association for Counselor Education and Supervision, Texas Counseling Association and Chi Sigma Iota international honor society.

 Each year, our program offers conferences where nationally known speakers present current perspectives on counseling issues.